Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 By The Fullstack Academy Team

-If you’re curious, a problem-solver, and want to advocate for the public good, then a career as a Cybersecurity Analyst might be right for you.
+The more people and organizations go digital, the more opportunities criminals have to wreak havoc and commit cybercrime.
+If you’re curious, a problem-solver, and want to advocate for the public good, then a career as a cybersecurity analyst might be right for you.

-According to CompTIA, one of the most common cybersecurity roles is a Cybersecurity Analyst.
-Cybersecurity Analysts take charge of planning and carrying out security measures for an organization.
-They play an integral role in preventing data breaches and keeping employee and client data safe.
+According to CompTIA, one of the most common cybersecurity roles is cybersecurity analyst.
+Cybersecurity analysts plan and implement security measures for an organization.
+They are integral in preventing data breaches and keeping employee and client data safe.

 The demand for cybersecurity professionals is expected to increase 31% by 2031, according to the U.S. Bureau of Labor Statistics (BLS).
 And with cybercrime expected to cost the world $10.5 trillion by 2025, it’s a great time to explore a career in cybersecurity.